elenabonmati/elenabonmati.github.io/cv.md

 - “Alternative Spaces in the Press and the City during the Early Twentieth Century in Spain”.
 Invited Speaker at 2nd Annual Sigma Delta Pi Graduate Research Symposium at Kentucky Foreign 	Language Conference (KFLC), Lexington, Kentucky.
 To be held, April 11-13.

+- “Perversities in Consultorio de Mujeres (1910s)” 10th Annual Graduate Student Conference of the Department of Spanish and Portuguese, University of Colorado at Boulder.
+March 15-16, 2019.

 - “The In-Betweens of Lesbian Identity Politics and Deviant Sexualities in 1920s Spanish Erotic Magazines and Collections of Novelettes.
 28th Annual Meeting of the Association of Gender and Sexuality Studies, University of Illinois at Chicago.
 September 27-29, 2018.